E-commerce

 Referral programs

-Unique code per customer, automatic credit: a cross-functional feature spanning accounting and support.
+Unique code per customer, automatic credit: a cross-functional feature for accounting and support.

 Social commerce

-Catalogs connected to social networks, native checkout: the scope extends beyond the owned site.
+Catalogs connected to networks, native checkout: the scope extends beyond the owned site.

 Personalization

-History-based recommendations: useful, but must be calibrated with privacy and data quality in mind.
+History-based recommendations: useful but to be calibrated with privacy and data quality.

 Multi-touch attribution

-Understanding which channels contribute to a sale requires tracking capabilities and attribution models, often outside the native platform.
+Understanding which channels contribute to the sale requires tracking features and attribution models, often outside the native platform.

-A site discount + influencer code + cashback must be calculated without negative margin: stacking rules need testing.
+A site discount + influencer code + cashback must be calculated without negative margin: stacking rules to test.

 Loyalty and CRM